vijayraavi/elasticsearch/API-Implementation.md

 You should also create and run performance tests to check that the web API operates satisfactorily under duress.
 You can build a web performance and load test project by using Visual Studio Ultimate.
 For more information, see the page [Run performance tests on an application before a release](https://msdn.microsoft.com/library/dn250793.aspx) on the Microsoft website.

 # Related patterns
-- The [façade](http://en.wikipedia.org/wiki/Facade_pattern) pattern describes how to provide an interface to a web API.…
+- The [façade](http://en.wikipedia.org/wiki/Facade_pattern) pattern describes how to provide an interface to a web API.

 # More information
 - The page [Learn About ASP.NET Web API](http://www.asp.net/web-api) on the Microsoft website provides a detailed introduction to building RESTful web services by using the Web API.